eatsfrog/eatsfrog.github.io/_posts/2024-10-04-from-csv-mess-to-data-success.md

 2          27.86     369.87
 ```

-Without the arrival_date column, our dataset is looking even sharper!
+Without the arrival date column filled with NaN values, our dataset is looking even sharper!

 #### Missing data